 At the onset of the Travel Ban, more than 700 individuals were detained, and up to 60,000 visas were “provisionally revoked”.

-When the Ninth Circuit was successful in blocking the Executive Order 13769, President Trump on March 6, 2017 issued a revised version of the order — Executive Order 13780.
-This redraft focused on six versus seven countries, eliminating Iraq, [based on the rationale that country should not included, since the U.S. fought a war to liberate the Iraqis.]
-Trump, however described this new order — he felt he was forced into — as a “watered down, politically correct version” of the prior executive order.
+When the Ninth Circuit was successful in blocking Executive Order 13769, President Trump on March 6, 2017, issued a revised version of the order — Executive Order 13780.
+This redraft focused on six versus seven countries, eliminating Iraq, (based on the rationale that the country should not be included since the U.S. fought a war to liberate the Iraqis.)
+Trump, however, described this new order — he felt he was forced into — as a “watered down, politically correct version” of the prior executive order.

 On July 19, the Supreme Court left in place Judge Watson’s order on family definitions, but it stayed the part of the injunction that referenced the refugee resettlement agencies.

 The Court has also scheduled oral arguments in the case for October 10, 2017.
-At that time, the Supreme Court will hear arguments as to whether the ban was a legal exercise of the President’s entitled power [as the the White House argues], or an unconstitutional discrimination against Muslims, as opponents contend.
+At that time, the Supreme Court will hear arguments as to whether the ban was a legal exercise of the President’s entitled power (as the White House argues), or unconstitutional discrimination against Muslims, as opponents contend.